michiganhackers/mh-web-new/README.md

 To lint (i.e. check for style, etc.), run `yarn lint`, and to lint and automatically repair some issues, run `yarn lint-fix`.

-To run tests and create a build (i.e.for the purpose of deployment), run `yarn build`.
+To run tests and create a build (i.e. for the purpose of deployment), run `yarn build`.